Polio: Afghanistan and Pakistan

 The last remaining region with wild polio cases are the South Asian countries Afghanistan and Pakistan.

-During 2011, the CIA ran a fake hepatitis vaccination clinic in Abbottabad, Pakistan in an attempt to locate Osama bin Laden.
+During 2011, the CIA ran a fake hepatitis vaccination clinic in Abbottabad, Pakistan, in an attempt to locate Osama bin Laden.
 This destroyed trust in vaccination programs in the region.
 There were attacks and deaths among vaccination workers; 66 vaccinators were killed in 2013 and 2014.
 In Afghanistan, the Taliban banned house-to-house polio vaccination between 2018 and 2021.
 These factors have set back efforts to eliminate polio by means of vaccination in these countries.

 In Afghanistan, 80 cases of polio were reported from 35 districts during 2011.
 Incidence over the subsequent 10 years has declined to just 4 cases in 2 districts during 2021.

 In Pakistan, cases dropped by 97 percent from 2014 to 2018; reasons include 440 million dirham support from the United Arab Emirates to vaccinate more than ten million children, changes in the military situation, and arrests of some of those who attacked polio workers.
-During 2021 only one case of wild polio was detected in Pakistan.

 Americas

 The Americas were declared polio-free in 1994.
 The last known case was a boy in Peru in 1991.
 The US Centers for Disease Control and Prevention recommends polio vaccination boosters for travelers and those who live in countries where the disease is endemic.

-In July 2022, the US state of New York reported a polio case for the first time in almost a decade in the country.
-Health officials said the person, an unvaccinated young adult who had not recently travelled abroad, first showed symptoms a month earlier and eventually developed paralysis; this was subsequently attributed to a vaccine-derived strain of the virus.
-In October, the CDC reported detection of vaccine-derived virus in wastewater samples collected from five New York counties.
+In July 2022, the US state of New York reported a polio case for the first time in almost a decade in the country; this was attributed to a vaccine-derived strain of the virus.

 Western Pacific

 In 2000, polio was declared to have been officially eliminated in 37 Western Pacific countries, including China and Australia.

 Despite eradication ten years earlier, an outbreak was confirmed in China in September 2011, involving a strain common in Pakistan.

 In September 2019, the Department of Health of the Philippines declared a polio outbreak in the country after a single case in a 3-year-old girl.
-The outbreak was declared to be ended during June 2021.
 In December 2019, acute poliomyelitis was confirmed in an infant in Sabah state, Borneo, Malaysia.
 Subsequently, a further three polio cases were reported, with the last case reported in January 2020.
-Prior to this, Malaysia had been declared polio-free in 2000.
-WHO declared an end to the outbreak in September 2021.
 Both outbreaks were found to be linked instances of vaccine-derived poliomyelitis.